ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.js.markdown

 doesn't contain the requested values, they are retrieved from the documents themselves.

-This behavior can be configured using the `Projection` option, which takes a `ProjectionBehavior`:
+This behavior can be configured using the `projection` option, which takes a `projectionBehavior`:

-{CODE:nodejs projectionbehavior@ClientApi\Session\Querying\HowToCustomize.ts /}
+{CODE:nodejs projectionbehavior@ClientApi\Session\Querying\HowToCustomize.js /}

 * `Default` - query will be satisfied with indexed data when possible, and directly from the document when it is not.